repomansez/4chan-image-scraper/README.md

 it takes 2 arguments, first one being the directory where you wanna save your stuff and the second one being the thread link
 # interactive mode
 just run download.sh without any arguments and it will prompt you for the directory and thread link
+# dependencies
+this depends on python's BeautifulSoup for scraping and wget for downloading

+To-do: change from wget to curl